Skip to content

 #Why Is My Vizio TV Lagging?

 Lag on a Vizio TV usually traces back to software, not hardware.
-VIZIO OS runs on limited RAM (the D-Series ships with about 1.5 GB), and it doesn’t take much to saturate it.
-Here are the specific causes I see most often:
+VIZIO OS runs on limited RAM.
+The D-Series ships with about 1.5 GB, which sounds like plenty but fills up fast when multiple streaming apps are open simultaneously alongside the system UI processes.
+Here are the specific causes:

 #Accumulated App Cache